Paris Travel Tips & Tricks: 2026 Guide for First-Time Visitors

 This was one of over 11 tastings during our food tour in Paris.
 It’s the best way to try a big variety of local foods in a short time.

 There will be countless situations when you will need your smartphone when visiting Paris.
 So be sure that you have access to the mobile network (and that it won’t cost you a fortune).
-An eSIM Mobile Data Plan might be a good solution if you are visiting from outside of the EU.
+If you are visiting from outside of the EU, an eSIM is the best solution.
+We personally use and recommend eSIMFox when we travel overseas, but there are many other options too.

 A few examples.
 As already mentioned before, it’s best to pre-book tickets for most attractions when visiting Paris.
 If you don’t want to or can’t print those tickets, you will need to quickly access them on the go.

-Also, quite a few of the trendier restaurants in Paris now have a system where you scan a QR code on your table not just for the menu, but also to pay your bill.
-You see exactly what you ordered, how much you have to pay, can choose to tip extra if you like to, and then insert your credit card data and pay.
-Often, waiters won’t even come to your table anymore and you can just leave whenever you are ready.
+Also, many restaurants in Paris now have a system where you scan a QR code on your table, not just for the menu, but also to pay your bill.
+Often, waiters won’t even come to your table anymore, and you can just leave whenever you are ready.

-Good to know: Most museums and restaurants in Paris offer free Wi-Fi.
-So often, you will be able to connect to a public network.
-But this might not always be the case everywhere.
+Good to know: Most museums and restaurants in Paris offer free Wi-Fi, but it’s not always the case.
 So plan in advance!
-For example, if you are not sure that you will have Internet, you could take screenshots of the tickets you booked, just in case.
+For example, take screenshots of your itinerary, the tickets you booked, etc.

 Walker Through Walls in Montmartre Paris